The Friends reunion special has delayed filming until August

 Ever since we found out a Friends reunion was officially on the way this year, we haven't been able to contain our excitement.
 After a long time spent wondering "will they, won't they?" the reunion episode was finally confirmed by the cast back in February.

-The one-off episode following the show's 25th anniversary was originally supposed to air in May to coincide with the launch of HBO Max.
-However, the Coronavirus pandemic has caused delays, with the show now set to film in August this year.
-Well, you know what they say: good things come to those who wait and all that, eh?
+The one-off episode comes after the show's 25th anniversary and was originally supposed to air in May to coincide with the launch of HBO Max.
+However, the coronavirus pandemic has caused delays, with the show now set to film in August this year.

 Friends co-creator Marta Kauffman explained the delay, telling The Wrap, "We are hoping to be able to shoot in August, if all is well and there is no early second wave and the studio is open."